We value the desire to learn from each other,

 W さん

-Before I knew it, more than a year had passed since I started volunteering to support Japanese language learning.
-What prompted me to start this work was when a woman of Myanmar nationality visited the vocational school where I work, hoping to study to become a care worker.
+It's been over a year since I started volunteering to support Japanese language learning.
+The reason I started this activity was when a woman of Myanmar nationality visited the vocational school where I work, hoping to study to become a certified care worker.

-Japanese is said to be a "high-context culture," meaning that it is made up of many unspoken elements, not just the words themselves, but also the context, the atmosphere, the relationship with the other person, etc. I wanted to be as close as possible to her as she learned about caregiving in Japanese - and just as I was starting to study to become a Japanese teacher, I learned about Teto Te's activities, and that was my first step in volunteering.
+Japanese is often described as a "high-context culture," meaning that it relies not only on the words themselves, but also on many implicit elements such as context, atmosphere, and the relationship with the other person.
+I wanted to support her as much as possible as she was learning about caregiving in such a language—and that's why I started studying to become a Japanese language teacher.
+It was just then that I learned about the activities of "Tetote," which marked the first step in my volunteer work.

-At first, I started out as a teacher, but gradually I began to realize that I was the one learning.
-Every time I realized the depth of the Japanese language, the difficulty of communicating it, and the different cultures from Japan, I realized that we were "learning together."
+Initially, I started my involvement as a "teacher," but gradually I found myself increasingly realizing that I was the one learning.
+Every time I became aware of the depth of the Japanese language, the difficulty of conveying it, and the cultures different from Japan, I truly felt that we were "learning together."

-I also enjoy the daily interactions with the children of my students.
-The glimpses of their growth that I can glimpse in casual conversations make the joy of my activities even greater.
+Furthermore, the daily interactions with the children who are learning have become a great source of enjoyment for me.
+The glimpses of their growth that I see in casual conversations deepen the joy of the activities even more.

-Now, this volunteer work has become a part of my life and a precious time.
-I am always encouraged by the fact that relationships of learning and supporting each other naturally emerge, transcending nationality.
+Now, this volunteer work has become an integral part of my life and a precious part of my time.
+I am always encouraged by the way relationships of mutual learning and support naturally develop, transcending national boundaries.

 _edited_edited_edited.png)